When to visit a doctor for kids injuries?

 There is one significant difference between a cut and a bone injury, however, and that is the fact that the latter is much more subtle.
 It is difficult to distinguish between whether a bone injury will heal by itself if left alone, or whether the appropriate medical treatment is necessary before healing will begin.
 An orthopaedic for kids is educated about every muscle group and bone in a child’s body, so they will be able to help you make your decision.

 When it is painfully obvious that your offspring has a deformity, like length discrepancy, you should bring him to a doctor who handles kids injuries.
 It could be something small like having a finger that is slightly bent, or something as drastic as his leg pointing in a different direction.
 An orthopaedic for kids will be able to assess the situation and get X-rays (if necessary).
 They will discuss with you what options are available to correct the deformity.
 This can involve readjustment of the affected limb or simply letting it grow as it is.
 Heavy monitoring will ensure that no severe side effects occur in the meantime.
 The reason for the latter is that there are serious contraindications when it comes to performing a procedure on a child.

 Which kids injury doctor should I see?

 Handling your child’s injury is a delicate matter – seek treatment as soon as possible and don’t let things go out of hand.
 What is more, make sure you find a reliable and experience doctor for kids injury.
 Word of mouth is most reliable: ask around for a good pediatric in Singapore.
 You can then google for reviews to gain a rough assessment of the doctor’s experience and reputation.
-If you need a good and affordable doctor, you can try Dr Henry Chan who has more than 14 years with kids injuries.
+If you need a good and affordable doctor, check out or recommendations here.